LiangMa5/MScProject-2018-19/README.md

-# MSc Communications and Signal Processing - individual research project
-Imperial College London, Department of Electrical and Electronic Engineering
+# MSc Communications and Signal Processing, Department of Electrical and Electronic Engineering, Imperial College London,